michaeld96/notes/cmake/custom-commands.md

 ## Adding Another Custom Target

-Now, let's say you want a test file, but this test file has it's own main file and needs to be ran separate from the main application.
-This is where we will show you how to add another custom target that is different from the `${PROJECT}`s.
+Now, let's say you want a test file and run this file with `make test`, but this test file has it's own `main()` and needs to be ran separate from the main application.
+This is where we will show you how to add another custom target that is different from the `${PROJECT}`'s.

 ```cmake
 # include source files.